Hbs2000/Gpaper/docs/Courses_in_SUSTech/财务报表分析/12_reformulation_of_profitability.md

 </div>

-***A reduction in the advertising expense ra tio increases return on common equity and share value.
+***A reduction in the advertising expense ratio increases return on common equity and share value.
 Correct?***

 The first part of the statement is correct: A drop in the advertising expense ratio increases current ROCE because, all else constant, it increases the profit margin.
 But a drop in